Showing: 12 of 27 articles

-The international product design students at OsloMet got off to a flying start in the autumn semester.
-Three unforgettable days filled with exciting excursions, culture, nature, woodwork and new friendships.
+The international product design students at OsloMet got off to a flying start with a three day excursion in August.

 ‘People are trying to find practical digital solutions to complex problems.
 This is a good reason to study Universal Design of ICT,’ says Faisal.